colinbousige/StreamGCode/README.md

 ## Support

 This app was made by [Colin Bousige](mailto:colin.bousige@cnrs.fr).
-Contact me for support or to signal a bug.
+Contact me for support or to signal a bug, or leave a message on the [GitHub page of the app](https://github.com/colinbousige/StreamGCode).

 ## How to cite